Hardware for Machine Learning - 2021 - Best CPU, GPU, Motherboard guide

 For the motherboard, idealy you would want one that supports multiple GPUs so you can expand your rig later.
 The Huananzhi x99-tf provides awesome value in that matter, it supports two full speed PCIE 3.0 16x slots and one PCIE 3.0 4x.

 An HDD will become quickly a bottleneck, especially for task where you need to pre-process lots of data so an SSD is a must.
 ML data sets and models can become quite huge so 1T is recommended

-Longer answer (TODO):
+Longer answer (Work In Progress):